buluu97/graduation/docs/manual_en.md

 2. Write your own script by defining test methods

-By default, only the test method starts with `test_` will be found by unittest.
 You can decorate the function with `@precondition`.
 The decorator `@precondition` takes a function which returns boolean as an arugment.
 When the function returns `True`, the precondition is satisified and the script will be activated, and Kea2 will run the script based on certain probability defined by the decorator `@prob`.

 Note that if a test method is not decorated with `@precondition`.
 This test method will never be activated during automated UI testing, and will be treated as a normal `unittset` test method.